 Old Billy died in November 1822, living to be 62 years old in England.
 Tango Duke was a thoroughbred race horse who lived to be 42 years of age; owner Carmen J. Koper raised the old horse in Australia.
 When it comes to horse twins, Taff and Griff are male Cremellos born in 1982 and are approaching their 40th birthday in the United Kingdom.

 11. Oldest Chimpanzee

-The title of oldest animal ever goes to a 405-year-old clam discovered by a British scientific team from Bangor University in Wales.
+The title of oldest animal ever discovered goes to a 507-year-old quahog clam discovered by a British scientific team from Bangor University's School of Ocean Scientists.
 While the team dredged northern Iceland waters, they discovered this ocean quahog clam that proved to be more than four centuries old.
 In cutting through the shell the team killed the clam, but by counting its growth rings the team could determine the clam's stunning age, according to Reader's Digest.

 When it comes to land animals, the oldest fossilized record humans have found were that of a centipede unearthed in Stonehaven, Scotland -- That little critter is believed to have crawled ashore 428 million years ago!

 Celebrating your pet's birthday?
 Share the party with our Wide Open Pets Instagram!